As schools decide to reopen or go virtual, Europe’s short-term closures suggest long-term costs

 Denis Betriaux, Legrand’s teacher, said more than half of his 18 students are in remedial classes for math this academic year, making up for courses they failed during hybrid learning.

-“They are not very optimistic and I don’t have the impression they have a lot of hope things will get better,” Betriaux said.
+“They are not very optimistic, and I don’t have the impression they have a lot of hope things will get better,” Betriaux said.
 “It is very sad for them.”

 Legrand, 20, said that before the pandemic, he dreamed of becoming a physical education teacher, but now higher education feels unrealistic.